 Autumn stays actively involved with her local community and arts scene.
 She has been involved in a number of local theater productions.
 She is the office coordinator at Infinity Visual and Performing Arts, a non-profit youth development program centering on music and arts education, which is unique to the area.
 Thanks to the many doors opened to her by Infinity, she has had the privilege to grow and thrive tremendously as an artist and a human.
 As a resident of downtown Jamestown, she has a vested interest in the healing of her community through the arts and through positivity.
 In 2017, she partnered with friends in creating a positive online initiative called Uplift Jamestown, with hopes of playing a role in reshaping the idea of what people think of her beautiful city.
 She owes a large portion of her success to coffee.

 Lauren Engallina, originally from Houston, TX moved to Jamestown, NY in 2015.
-After only three weeks of living here she got a job working in an Optical Office.
-After working there for two years she started teaching private voice lessons at Infinity in October of 2017 and fell in love with it.
-In January 2018 she became the newest staff member.
 Engallina began singing at the age of three and it has been a part of her life ever since.
 She graduated from Lamar University in Beaumont, TX in 2014 with a Bachelors of Music Degree in Vocal Performance.
-She is very excited to be a member of the Program Staff at Infinity because working in the arts is where she belongs.
+In October of 2017 she began to teach private voice lessons at Infinity and fell in love with it.
+She believed in Infinity’s mission so much that she became a member of the program staff in January 2018.

 Grants & Marketing Coordinator